bright/new-www/content/projects/accessible-911-call-for-people-with-speech-disabilities-confidential-project.md

   - number: 1960s
     label: The emergency system originated
   - number: 3 months
-    label: from the idea to the release
+    label: From the idea to the release
 tags:
   - eHealth
   - customized software